6 health benefits of swimming

 What are the benefits of swimming?

-Dr Deborah Lee of Dr Fox Online Pharmacy explains the benefits of swimming and how it's a fantastic form of aerobic exercise that works various areas of the body.
+Dr Deborah Lee of Dr Fox Online Pharmacy explains that swimming is a fantastic form of aerobic exercise, engaging various areas of the body.

-"Aerobic exercise involves using large muscle groups.
-It stresses the cardiorespiratory system (heart and lungs) to provide sufficient oxygen to exercising muscles.
+She says: "Aerobic exercise involves using large muscle groups.
+It stresses the heart and lungs (cardiorespiratory system) to provide sufficient oxygen to exercising muscles.
 Taking part in regular aerobic exercise has been shown to be protective against the development of heart disease, diabetes, and cancer."

 A gentle form of exercise that works various body parts